-Soon Ingram State Technical College students will be able to join the hundreds of Alabamians who earn a living in the trucking industry.
+Soon J. F. Ingram State Technical College students will be able to join the hundreds of Alabamians who earn a living in the trucking industry.
 In October the College began offering an eight-week commercial truck driver training program.
 One month later representatives of the Forest Workforce Training Institute visited the college to meet with program participants and discuss job opportunities.

 “The visit from the forestry professionals reflects the constant demand for commercial truck drivers in Alabama, a factor that strongly influenced our decision to offer this program,” said ISTC president Annette Funderburk.
 “Also, our partners at the Department of Corrections have provided us with great resources essential to the program’s success.”